Delays and Closings Policy

 Classes scheduled with a start time before 10 a.m. are canceled by a delayed opening.
 The college will resume its regular academic schedule beginning at 10 a.m. if there has been a delayed opening.

-When the college is in the process of closing (campus notification issued), is closed, or is in the process of reopening, all classes are canceled and offices are closed.
+When the college is in the process of closing (campus notification issued), is closed, or is in the process of reopening, all on-campus classes are canceled, and offices are closed.
 Only functions deemed essential to college operations will take place until further notice.
 Accordingly, essential personnel pre-designated by senior leadership as accountable for essential functions may be required to stay on campus or may be called in to perform essential functions.
-The college is considered closed to all persons except to resident students and those pre-designated necessary to perform essential functions.
-Consequently, all persons not pre-designated should not be on campus or return to campus until normal operations resume.
+The college is considered closed to all persons except resident students and those pre-designated necessary to perform essential functions.
+Consequently, all persons not pre-designated should not be on or return to campus until normal operations resume.
 This requirement is necessary to provide for the appropriate safety and security of the campus community and facilitate the return of the campus to open status.
-Any variations from this standard will be communicated by email to faculty, staff and students.
+Any variations from this standard will be emailed to faculty, staff, and students.

 Announcements to College Community

 Announcements of a delay or closing are made by 5:15 a.m. whenever possible through the following communications vehicles:

 - CSC ALERT is sent to registered community members through text messaging and e-mail.
 Register here.